• Skip to primary navigation

 How Cocaine Is Used

-Cocaine can be taken in a variety of different ways, including injection, smoking and snorting, also called insufflation.
-Because of its relative ease, snorting is the most popular method.
-This may be due in part to the population of casual coke users — people tend to use cocaine on a whim at parties or buy it to have a good time on the weekend.
+Cocaine can be taken in a variety of ways, including by injection, smoking and snorting, also called insufflation.
+Snorting is the most popular method because of its relative ease of use.
+This may be due in part to the population of casual coke users who tend to ingest the drug on a whim at parties or buy it to have a good time on the weekend.
 Smoking or injecting the drug takes a more concrete commitment, which doesn’t match the casual nature of snorting coke.

 Common Methods of Cocaine Consumption

-• Smoking: This method requires users to reduce cocaine to its solid, or freebase, form, called crack, allowing it to be smoked
+• Smoking.
+Reducing cocaine to its solid or freebase form, called crack, so it can be smoked

-• Injecting: injecting cocaine involves dissolving powder cocaine in a liquid, then using a syringe
+• Injecting.
+Dissolving powdered cocaine in a liquid, then drawing it up in a syringe for injection

 Immediate Effects of Cocaine on the Body

 After someone uses cocaine, the drug sends a rush of dopamine to the brain.
 This causes the brain to feel an intense burst of pleasure and triggers the feelings of energy and alertness we associate with being high.
-In this state, the individual tends to feel less hungry or sleepy, more talkative, more energetic and more likely to participate in risky behaviors.
+In this state, the individual tends to feel less hungry or sleepy, more talkative and more energetic.
+They’re also more likely to participate in risky behaviors.

+Can cocaine destroy your nose?
+Unfortunately, the answer is yes.
 Even in small amounts, cocaine use can cause severe damage to the nose.
-There are immediate side effects from snorting cocaine, including numbness and constricted blood vessels, as well as long-term ones such as pain and a loss of smell.
+There are immediate side effects from snorting cocaine, including localized numbness and constricted blood vessels, as well as long-term consequences such as persistent pain and a loss of the sense of smell.

-Cocaine is a tropane alkaloid that acts as a stimulant for the nervous system.
-The Drug Enforcement Administration recognizes it as a Schedule II drug under the Controlled Substances Act, meaning it has an accepted medical use in the United States (though it’s rarely used for medical purposes) but has a high potential for abuse.
-This drug comes from the coca leaves grown in Bolivia, Columbia and Peru and is processed in remote jungle labs, where it undergoes significant chemical changes.
+A tropane alkaloid, cocaine acts as a stimulant on the nervous system.
+The Drug Enforcement Administration recognizes it as a Schedule II drug under the Controlled Substances Act.
+This means it has an accepted medical use in the United States (though it’s rarely used for medical purposes) but also a high potential for abuse.
+The drug comes from the leaves of coca plants grown in Bolivia, Columbia and Peru and is processed in remote jungle labs, where it undergoes significant chemical changes.
 In most cases, it comes out of these labs in powder form.

-Even with short-term use, cocaine can have a severe impact on nasal tissues.
+Even with short-term use, cocaine can have a significant impact on nasal tissues.
+When snorted, it causes several effects:

-• Vasoconstriction And Reduced Blood Flow: Cocaine causes the blood vessels in the nose to narrow, reducing blood flow to nasal tissues, eventually causing tissue death
+• Vasoconstriction and reduced blood flow.
+Cocaine causes narrowing of the blood vessels in the nose, reducing blood flow to nasal tissues and eventually causing tissue death.

-• Damage To Mucous Membranes: Cocaine irritates the mucus membranes, resulting in inflammation and ulcers.
-As a result, users typically experience chronic congestion, nosebleeds and an impaired ability to keep harmful particles in the air from entering the respiratory tract.
+• Damage to mucous membranes.
+Cocaine irritates the mucous membranes, causing inflammation and ulcers.
+As a result, users typically experience chronic congestion and nosebleeds.
+The damage also reduces the membranes’ ability to stop harmful airborne particles from entering the respiratory tract.

-• Risk Of Infection And Chronic Inflammation: Constant irritation from cocaine use often leads to chronic inflammation, making the nasal passages more vulnerable to infection.
+• Chronic inflammation and risk of infection.
+Constant irritation from cocaine use often leads to chronic inflammation, making the nasal passages more vulnerable to infection.

 Graphic Damage Caused by Cocaine Use

-The longer someone uses cocaine, the more damage their body experiences.
+The longer someone uses cocaine, the more damage their body sustains.
 However, even short-term use can drastically affect health and functioning.

 Short-Term Effects on the Nose

-• Nasal Irritation And Bleeding: An early sign of cocaine-related damage is a burning sensation in the nostrils and a consistently runny nose.
+• Nasal irritation and bleeding.
+An early sign of cocaine-related damage is a burning sensation in the nostrils and a constant runny nose.
 Nosebleeds become more frequent as the cells inside the nose continue to break down.

-• Sinus Infections: Constricted blood cells cause the sinuses to become blocked, providing the right environment for infections to occur.
-Additionally, the very act of snorting cocaine introduces contaminants to the nasal passage, potentially causing infections.
+• Sinus infections.
+Constricted blood vessels cause the sinuses to become blocked, providing the right environment for infections to occur.
+Additionally, the very act of snorting cocaine introduces contaminants into the nasal passage, potentially causing infections.

 Long-Term Effects

-• Perforation Of The Nasal Septum: Inflammation opens the door for fungal and bacterial infections.
-In fact, a 2015 study in Laryngoscope found that habitual intranasal drug use led to a type of fungal infection that caused the inside of the nose to fall apart, with some patients forming holes in their septums or developing necrosis (cell death) in the nasal cavity.
+• Perforation of the nasal septum.
+Inflammation opens the door to fungal and bacterial infections.
+In fact, habitual intranasal drug use can lead to fungal infections or even cause the inside of the nose to fall apart.
+Individuals may develop holes in their septum or experience necrosis (cell death) in the nasal cavity.

-• Scarring And Chronic Nasal Congestion: Repeated damage from infections and inflammation can cause permanent scarring to the nasal tissue and result in chronic congestion.
+• Scarring and chronic nasal congestion.
+Repeated damage from infections and inflammation can cause permanent scarring of the nasal tissues and result in chronic congestion.

 Prevention and Awareness

-The longer an individual uses cocaine, the higher the chance becomes for permanent damage.
+The longer an individual uses cocaine, the greater the likelihood of permanent damage.
 Understanding the impact of this drug is key to preventing casual use and avoiding addiction.

 Resources for Support and Recovery

-• Support Groups: Groups such as Narcotics Anonymous provide peer support and a structured program for addiction recovery.
+• Support groups.
+Organizations such as Narcotics Anonymous provide peer support and a structured program for addiction recovery.

-• Online Resources: The Substance Abuse and Mental Health Services Administration provides free, confidential help through its national helpline, which callers reach at 1-800-662-HELP.
+• Online resources.
+The Substance Abuse and Mental Health Services Administration (SAMHSA) provides free, confidential assistance through its national helpline.

-• Health Care Providers: An individual’s primary care provider can help create a personalized treatment plan with referrals for specialists and support services.
+• Health care providers.
+An individual’s primary care provider can help create a personalized treatment plan and arrange referrals to specialists and support services.

-While cocaine use may be normalized, especially snorting cocaine, this doesn’t mean that it isn’t dangerous.
-In addition to being highly addictive, cocaine has significant short- and long-term side effects that can permanently alter the user’s quality of life.
-Internal and external damage to the nose leaves many individuals with chronic inflammation and infections, impairing their ability to breathe comfortably and prevent harmful irritants from entering their respiratory system.
+While cocaine use, especially snorting the drug, may be normalized, it’s not a safe activity.
+In addition to being highly addictive, the significant short- and long-term side effects of cocaine use can permanently alter a person’s quality of life.
+Internal and external damage to the nose leaves many individuals with chronic inflammation and recurrent infections, impairing their ability to breathe comfortably and keep harmful irritants from entering their respiratory system.

-Fortunately, there’s help for those living with cocaine addiction.
-Health care providers, nationwide organizations, peer support groups and treatment centers can help individuals recover from substance use disorder.
-Contact FHE today to learn more about our addiction treatment programs and find out how we support those who are ready to be free from addiction.
+If you or a loved one is living with cocaine addiction, help is available.
+Health care providers, nationwide organizations, peer support groups and treatment centers can help you recover from substance use disorder.
+If you’re ready to be free from addiction, contact FHE today to learn more about our treatment programs and the personalized support we offer.

 Filed Under: Experience Blog